RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 ---

 ## Forecasting
 Both models were used to generate future sales predictions.
-The **Advanced Model** demonstrated superior performance by better handling promotional effects, store differences, and external variables compared to the baseline.
+The **Advanced Model** displayed superb performance by better handling promotional effects, store differences, and external variables compared to the baseline.

 ---